Motion Picture Association (MPAA) Logo

 Motion Picture Association of America Logo 1945

 The rebranding was just a slight transformation of the already existing logo.
 The upper M and P remained unchanged.
 The leg of the P divided the oval diagonally.
-On one side was the A from Association, and on the other part, the A from America.
+On one side was the A from Association, and on the other side, the A from America.

 1967 – today